Donoughmore: Religion

 At Donoughmore Cross there is also the ruins of a very old church.
 This church is the origin of the Shrine of Saint Lachtin's Arm.
 This shrine now resides in the National Museum of Ireland and is a hollow bronze sculpture of an arm and hand.
 The shrine contains wood which itself contains a small cavity that would have held a relic at one time.

-After the Rev John Buckely became parish priest of neighbouring Grenagh in 1869 he came to the conviction that his parish was too small.
+After the Rev John Buckley became parish priest of neighbouring Grenagh in 1869 he came to the conviction that his parish was too small.
 As a result, he requested a transfer of land to Grenagh from Inniscarra and Donoughmore.
 Whilst he was allowed to take the land surrounding present day Courtbrack from Inniscarra he was denied his request for the Donoughmore townlands of Ballycraheen and part of Garraun South.

 Two American Roman Catholic Bishops have been born in Donoughmore.
 John Tuigg Bishop of Pittsburgh and Bishop Denis J. O'Connell the Bishop of Richmond in Virginia was born in Donoughmore.

 A native of Donoughmore subsequently became the first person from County Cork to be ordained a Minister at the Trinity Presbyterian Church Cork since the church was built in 1861.